ShivamGaurUQ/Sentiment-Analysis-of-Amazon-product-reviews/README.md

-# Product review and sentiment analysis
+# Product reviews and sentiment analysis

 The project uses opinion mining to analyse customer reviews about mobile phones sold on Amazon.com.
 The objective is to develop a prediction system that can be used to classify an input customer review of a mobile phone as a good review or a bad one.